 Angelo will get back to you on the question around data set series.

-#3 Updated by Angelo Quaglia about 1 year ago
+#3 Updated by Angelo Quaglia over 1 year ago

 - Status changed from Assigned to Feedback

 concerning metadata, according to ISO 19115 "a dataset series is a collection of datasets sharing the same product specification but there is no strict rule and the final decision is up to the data provider."